4GeeksAcademy/master-python-programming-exercises/exercises/036-validity-of-password/README.md

 ## 📝 Instructions:

 1. A website requires the users to input username and password to register.
-Write a program to check the validity of password input by users.
+Write a function `password_validity()` to check the validity of password input by users.
 Following are the criteria to check the password:

 - At least 1 letter between [a-z].
 - At least 1 number between [0-9].